The Chart for Ocugen Inc. (OCGN) Is Flashing Mixed Signals

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at OCGN starting from Musunuri Shankar, who sale 150,000 shares at the price of $2.72 back on Jul 14.
-After this action, Musunuri Shankar now owns 752,540 shares of Ocugen Inc., valued at $408,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at OCGN starting from Kumar Ramesh, who sale 7,500 shares at the price of $2.57 back on Jul 18.
+After this action, Kumar Ramesh now owns 0 shares of Ocugen Inc., valued at $19,275 using the latest closing price.

 Stock Fundamentals for OCGN